surio00/centre-point-homes/README.md

 ## Support

-For issues or questions, please check the troubleshooting section or contact your developer.
+For issues or questions, please check the troubleshooting section above.